APSA Artist Program 2020, curated by Joshua Hyde

 Over the course of the sessions we will discuss and refine each student’s work, and find a way to articulate the works together through a collective performance.
 This performance will be undertaken by the students, and where necessary collaborators, faculty members, external musicians, and myself.
 This project will be overseen by myself and another member of the faculty.

-Students will be required to apply separately for the artist program, and will need to send the following elements to firstname.lastname@example.org by May 30th2019.
+Students will be required to apply separately for the artist program, and will need to register below by June 10th 2019.

 Between 5 to 10 Students will be selected for the 2019 Artist Program.

 Collaboration with composer (presentation of a new work), composition (presentation of your own work), improvisation, collaboration with dance/projected image or film/theatre, sound installation, and more.